DeaconSeals/engr-1110/docs/modules/m10/at-a-glance.md

 # Module Objectives

-At the end of this module you should be able to understand the following concepts from cultural intelligence:
+At the end of this module you should be able to understand the following concepts from Engineering Awareness:

-- The CQ model
-- Cultural Drive
-- Cultural Knowledge
-- Cultural Strategy
-- Cultural Action
+- Global issues surrounding chip fabrication
+- Issues surrounding AI automation and the workplace
+- The Mechanical Turk as a historical example of misleading technology